lvoss/quarkus-springboot-loadtest/quarkus/README.md

 # quarkus-loadtest

 This project aims to help with load-testing quarkus-native vs. standard quarkus in cloud environments.
 The project consists of one endpoint for calculating Prime numbers.
-The corresponding github repository for Spring Boot is located here: <https://github.com/skleinhaus/SpringNativeBenchmark>

 ## Compiling to docker images